 5. Getting advance approval to the transfer

-Send a copy of the transfer, at draft stage, to your customer team (if you have a customer team agreement) or the Bulk Application Contact, whichever is appropriate.
+Send a copy of the transfer, at draft stage, to your customer team (if you have a customer team agreement) or the Bulk Application Team, whichever is appropriate.
 We will point out any amendments that are needed to comply with the Land Registration Act 2002 and Land Registration Rules 2003 and to avoid requisitions when the transfer is lodged for registration.

 We will also check the form of execution and advise you if supporting evidence, such as a power of attorney or board resolution, is required.

 Any documents referred to in the transfer will need to be lodged if, in our judgement, the transfer cannot be fully interpreted without them.

 If these documents contain commercially sensitive information, you should consider reframing the transfer to avoid referring to them.
 Deeds referred to on the register and any supporting documentation lodged with HM Land Registry are available to the public as of right.

 Where the transfer contains an application for a restriction, you will need to consider the points set out in Restrictions.